Guaranteed minimum income: Pre-modern antecedents

+Cash assistance GMI was first documented by the third century BCE Greek philosopher, Aristotle, in his review of the Athenian Constitution.
+The modern equivalent would be a safety net program for people with less than $1,000 USD in savings to receive $20 USD per day.

 The Roman Republic and Empire offered the Cura Annonae, a regular distribution of free or subsidized grain or bread to poorer residents.
 The grain subsidy was first introduced by Gaius Gracchus in 123 B.C., then further institutionalized by Julius Caesar and Augustus Caesar.

 The first Sunni Muslim Caliph Abu Bakr, who came to power in 632 C.E., introduced a guaranteed minimum standard of income, granting each man, woman and child ten dirhams annually.
 This was later increased to twenty dirhams.

-Modern proposals
+17th to 19th century

+In 1662, English demographer John Graunt included in his book, Natural and Political Observations Made Upon the Bills of Mortality, an argument for GMI based on statistics collected from Bills of mortality.
+According to the historian of statistics Ian Hacking, this was a new method of argument for an already widespread proposal, and that advocacy for a GMI began at least thirty years before that.

 In 1795, American revolutionary Thomas Paine advocated a citizen's dividend to all United States citizens as compensation for "loss of his or her natural inheritance, by the introduction of the system of landed property" (Agrarian Justice, 1795).

-French Emperor Napoleon Bonaparte echoed Paine's sentiments and commented that 'man is entitled by birthright to a share of the Earth's produce sufficient to fill the needs of his existence' (Herold, 1955).
+In the 19th century, French Emperor Napoleon Bonaparte echoed Paine's sentiments and commented that 'man is entitled by birthright to a share of the Earth's produce sufficient to fill the needs of his existence' (Herold, 1955).
 The American economist Henry George advocated for a dividend paid to all citizens from the revenue generated by a land value tax.